The Blue Knight

 The Dark Age Sightings

-His primary hand guns fire ghost bullets that vanish after striking their target, leaving no trace or form of physical existence, save for the injury or destruction of their intended victims.
+- His primary hand guns fire "ghost" bullets that vanish after striking their target, leaving no trace or form of physical existence, save for the injury or destruction of their intended victims.
+According to Mordecai Chalk "There are many tales in the lore of ghostly swords, spears, even accounts of ghostly bayonet attacks in backwoods Vermont.
+If ectoplasmic blades are conceivable, then why not ectoplasmic bullets?"

 In 1984, a team of vigilantes calling themselves the Blue Knights emerged in Astro City.
-Their appearance was very similar to the original dark vigilante.
-Though they lacked the sophisticated gear and abilities, they used the imagery and reputation of the Blue Knight as a rallying symbol to vent their own angers on members of the criminal element.
+Though they lacked the sophisticated gear and abilities, they used the imagery and reputation of the Blue Knight as a rallying symbol to vent their own angers on criminal forces.
 Their membership was comprised of both genders, and each individual had his/her own unique powers or abilities.
-Just what their connection to the singular Blue Knight is remains unknown.
+Besides an infatuation with the icons and images, any further connection to the singular Blue Knight remains unknown and probably unlikely.

-Part of the Blue Knight's fearful and mysterious imagery is enhanced since we still lack definite evidence in regards to whether his powers come from supernatural forces, or are the skilled detective techniques of a clever police officer using skilled detective techniques.
-Perhaps a a combination of the two.
+Part of the Blue Knight's fearful and mysterious imagery is enhanced since we still lack definite evidence in regards to whether his powers come from supernatural forces, or are the skilled detective techniques of a clever police officer.
+Perhaps it is a combination of the two.
 If it is the latter, then where do the special weaponry/engineering skills end and the supernatural aspects begin?

 That he hasn't been seen since the early 1980s is the final, possibly most perplexing mystery associated with the Blue Knight .
 Maybe his spiritual nature is calmer now, or his main vessel, Joshua Stone, is no longer physically able to serve as a useful host.
 Barring any spiritual mumbo-jumbo, perhaps the Blue Knight has just taken the common road to retirement.